SteGriff/Paprika/readme.md

 May produces "dog" or "cat", etc.

+### A and An

-The tags `[a]` and `[an]` are magical.
+The words `a` and `an` are magical.
 They wait until everthing else has been populated, and then pick correctly between 'a' and 'an', based on the first letter of the following word.
-They are both supplied, so that the Formula can read naturally:

-	[an] [animal]
+	an [animal]

 May produce "a dog" or "an otter".
 *N.b.
 Currently 'aeiou' is considered to be the set of vowels which require 'an'.*

+### Using lookups more than once

 If you use identical tags more than once, they will be populated with the same thing (think of it as a global find+replace):